Hard work done for a hobby don’t feel so hardAmit Kalantri

 Leisure activities balance life and are entirely your choice.
 A job is (often) a compromise or a must-do.
 A job and a hobby are often as divergent as the sun and moon.
+(Unless you’re a digital nomad who loves to travel and his job.)
 So, how to conjure up that interacting eclipse?

 The way is to find out:

 - how much you live for your hobby

 - if you can dedicate even more time for it